BryonyRBlack/mildew-detection/README.md

 - We want a ML model that can quickly identify if a cherry leafe is infected with Powdery Mildew.
 - This should also show the difference between infected and non-infectead leaves
+- The model success metrics are at least 75% recall.
+- The model output is definited as a flag, indicating if the leaf has Powdery Mildew.
+- The training set comes from Kaggle, and contains over 4,000 images.

 ## Dashboard Design